-5.6.6 Module 6: Third SJSTE
+4.6.6 Module 6: Third SJSTE

 Module title Third Space Rendez-vous: Orbital calculations Aims: To consolidate the groups for the Enactment Phase; To evaluate and further refine the activities to be used in the Enactment Phase; To reflect on the indicators to be used for evaluating inclusive potential and power; To familiarise participants with the tools used to measure inclusive power.
-Time window: February 2022 Duration ~ 5-6 days Changes The SJSTE has been postponed to the number of participants in the face-to-face event.
-However, some of the planned activities were partly carried out during the fifth Transnational Project Meeting, which saw substantial teacher participation and which was therefore used as an opportunity for promoting face-to-face teacher collaboration among those presents.
-The event also marked the official end of the BTAs; as such, SJSTE 3 is now considered as a post-BTA activity which has the aim of facilitating the Enactment Phase.
+Time window: February 2022 Duration ~ 5-6 days

-Day 1, 2: Space settlement plans

-Task Each Enactment group will present the activity (or activities) they designed and receive feedback on clarity and completeness of the design.
+Day 1, 2: Space set Day 1, 2: Space settlement plans Task Each Enactment group will present the activity (or activities) they designed and receive feedback on clarity and completeness of the design.
 Team Enactment groups We expect a high number of enactment groups (up to 30-40, as they could involve as little as two people, and the same participant can take part in multiple groups) so we might need to organise 'parallel sessions' to ensure that everyone will have time to present and receive feedback on their activities.
 Technology Online synchronous event, possibly with breakout rooms Time 30' per presentation (including feedback), 10 presentations per session (+ 30'/session as buffer; total 3h per day).
 Exact timing could change according to the number of enactment groups formed.
 Parallel sessions could be scheduled to ensure that all activities are presented in the 2 days.
-SRL behaviour Consume + Contribute Changes Postponed; partly carried out during TPM#5 and partly still to be carried out during SJSTE3
+SRL behaviour Consume + Contribute

-(All days, to be used as interlude) Pictures from the surface Task A representative from the hosting school (Trani) will show brief videos taken around their school structure.
+(All days, to be used as interlude) Pictures from the surface Task A representative from the hosting school will show brief videos taken around their school structure.
 The videos will show the school both in its physical organization (e.g. classrooms, labs, mess hall, gym) and the people who populate it (headmaster, teachers, school staff, if possible children whose parents provided consent).
 Videos will be prepared before the SJSTE and will have an informal and playful tone, providing as authentic a glimpse as possible of ordinary school life.
-Team Hosting school representatives presenting to the whole cohort Technology Online synchronous event Time Around 5 videos of 10' each, one for each SJSTE day SRL behaviour Connect + (for the presenting school) contribute Changes Carried out during TPM #5 in presence
+Team Hosting school representatives presenting to the whole cohort Technology Online synchronous event Time Around 5 videos of 10' each, one for each SJSTE day SRL behaviour Connect + (for the presenting school) contribute

-(All days, to be used as interlude) Pictures from the surface 2 Task This activity will be the same as the previous one, but will be carried out by the one school that does not host any SJSTE (Neapolis Gymnasium) Team Cypriot school representatives presenting to the whole cohort Technology Online synchronous event Time Around 5 videos of 10' each, one for each SJSTE day SRL behaviour Connect + (for the presenting school) contribute Changes Carried out online during SJSTE 2
+(All days, to be used as interlude) Pictures from the surface 2 Task This activity will be the same as the previous one, but will be carried out by the one school that does not host any SJSTE (Neapolis Gymnasium) Team Cypriot school representatives presenting to the whole cohort

+Technology Online synchronous event Time Around 5 videos of 10' each, one for each SJSTE day SRL behaviour Connect + (for the presenting school) contribute

 Day 3, Phase 1: The space settlement founding principles Task Participants will be divided in groups and presented with a preliminary list of criteria for evaluating inclusive potential, prepared by Ground Control.
 Groups will be asked to integrate and edit this list, adding their own insights and considerations.
-Team Spaceship groups Technology Online synchronous event, with breakout rooms Time 1h for group work SRL behaviour Create Changes A somewhat similar activity was carried out in face to face mode using the Nominal Group Technique during the Transnational Project Meeting #5 with the teachers who attended it.
-This activity can be repeated during SJSTE3 with different participants.
+Team Spaceship groups Technology Online synchronous event, with breakout rooms Time 1h for group work SRL behaviour Create

 Day 3, Phase 2: The space settlement founding principles (part 2) Task The lists of tips created during the previous phase will be merged together and the full list of criteria for inclusive potential will be read in the plenary session.
 The plenary session will discuss, further change, and vote for criteria for inclusive potential.
 The vote will be focused on the perceived importance and relevance of each tip, with the aim of ranking the criteria according to importance/relevance.
-Team Whole cohort of participants Technology Online synchronous event + voting system Time 1h SRL behaviour Create Changes A somewhat similar activity was carried out face-to-face using the Nominal Group Technique during Transnational Project Meeting #5 with the teachers who attended it.
-This activity can be repeated during SJSTE3 with different participants.
+Team Whole cohort of participants Technology Online synchronous event + voting system Time 1h SRL behaviour Create